Vacasa/drf-jsonapi/docs/README.rst

 This guide assumes you have a resource (we'll assume the resource is a Django Model but it could be any object) and you want to expose API endpoints for users to interact (CRUD + relationship management) with the resources.

 NOTE: This guide does NOT include any authentication or access control.
-That is outside of the scope of this document but since the jsonapi package is built on Django Rest Framework all of the same methods apply.
+That is outside of the scope of this document but since the drf_jsonapi package is built on Django Rest Framework all of the same methods apply.

 ## Serializers

 The first step is to create a Serializer class for your resource.
 If your resource is a Django model you can sub-class `jsonapi.serializers.ResourceModelSerializer`.
-Otherwise, you'll want to sub-class `jsonapi.serializers.ResourceSerializer`.
+Otherwise, you'll want to sub-class `drf_jsonapi.serializers.ResourceSerializer`.
 The big difference between the two is that `ResourceModelSerializer` can automatically create the serializer fields based on the model definition.
 If you use `ResourceSerializer` you'll have to define the fields manually.

 ### Serializer Meta options